 The building that started it all back in 1695, The ‘Quad’ offers 34 ‘cloistered’ flats for independent living for single people.
-For beneficiaries offered one of these flats, independent life almost takes on that of a hotel resident; cleaning, laundry and food are provided by the Charity, as is free wifi.
-These flats have no cooking facilities so Quad beneficiaries (all with fascinating stories to tell of a life well lived) eat in the airy breakfast room or the magnificent dining room, hung with tapestries and ornate drapes.
-Diners are well fed here (guests or family can of course join them), the room watched over by the Charity’s founding benefactor, Sir John Morden, along with his wife, Dame Susan, both richly portrayed in oil.
+For beneficiaries offered one of these flats, independent life almost takes on that of a hotel resident; cleaning, laundry and food are provided by the Charity, as is free wi-fi.
+These flats have no cooking facilities so Quad beneficiaries eat in the airy breakfast room, the magnificent dining room or in Café 19.
+Diners are well fed here (guests or family can of course join them), with the dining room watched over by the Charity’s founding benefactor, Sir John Morden, along with his wife, Dame Susan, both richly portrayed in oil.

 Ralph Perring Court

-Featuring a modern blend of brick and timber construction, the 101 flats at Ralph Perring Court, our Beckenham site, offer a real community feel and independent living.
-A convenient, regular bus service just outside the main entrance takes you into Bromley town centre, and the GP Surgery is also only a few minutes away by bus, while there are excellent shops, restaurants and amenities in Beckenham a mile away.
-We run a bus service between Ralph Perring Court and our Blackheath sites, and there are good train links from both areas that run regularly into central London.
+Featuring a modern blend of brick and timber construction, the 101 flats at Ralph Perring Court, our Beckenham site, offer a real community feel for independent living.
+Situated in one large building with social areas accessible just down the corridor, all flats look onto a beautiful central quad garden.
+A convenient, regular bus service just outside the main entrance takes you into Bromley town centre, and a GP Surgery is also only a few minutes away by bus, while there are excellent shops, restaurants and amenities in Beckenham a mile away.
+We run a minibus service between Ralph Perring Court and our Blackheath sites, and there are good train links from both areas that run regularly into central London.
 Ralph Perring Court also features ample secure car parking spaces for those who are still driving.

-Built in 1966, and fully refurbished in 2008, Wells Court features 20 delightful flats for independent living, with wonderful panoramic views across the ‘village green’ towards Cullum Welch Court.
-Echoing the Baroque style of the original Wren-designed building, with its large and airy sash windows and colanaded balcony, Wells Court offers a real village-within-a-village sense of community and togetherness.
+Built in 1966, and fully refurbished in 2008, Wells Court features 20 delightful flats for independent living, with wonderful panoramic views across the putting green towards Cullum Welch Court.
+Echoing the Baroque style of the original Wren-designed building, with its large and airy sash windows and colannaded balcony, Wells Court offers a real village-within-a-village sense of community and togetherness.
 It also contains parking spaces for those independent beneficiaries who still drive.

 Montague Graham Court